kobotoolbox/devdocs/docs/_articles/library-locking-technical-reference.md

 ## XLSForm Configuration

 There are three sheets where locking profiles are defined and set: `survey`, `settings` and [`kobo--locking-profiles`](#kobo--locking-profiles).
-The sheet of `kobo--locking-profiles` is not officially supported by [pyxform](https://github.com/XLSForm/pyxform) and is KoBoToolbox-specific, [handled in FormPack](https://github.com/kobotoolbox/formpack/pull/238/files?file-filters%5B%5D=.py#diff-f57f6fb770f92cab2c8dee56f56aa6ae4a3da963caec75e02cc50ea26d67ab11R18-R79).
+The sheet of `kobo--locking-profiles` is not officially supported by [pyxform](https://github.com/XLSForm/pyxform) and is KoboToolbox-specific, [handled in FormPack](https://github.com/kobotoolbox/formpack/pull/238/files?file-filters%5B%5D=.py#diff-f57f6fb770f92cab2c8dee56f56aa6ae4a3da963caec75e02cc50ea26d67ab11R18-R79).

 Form-level restrictions are defined in the `settings` sheet and question and group-level restrictions are defined in the `survey` sheet.